Boating in N.H.

 - Know the Water Always carry a chart (map) of the waters you are boating on.

-- Water and Alcohol Don’t Mix Sixty percent of recent boating fatalities in N.H. are alcohol-related.
+- Water and Alcohol Don’t Mix Sixty percent of boating fatalities in New Hampshire are alcohol-related.
 Don’t drink and boat—the .08 law applies to boaters, too!

 - Use Your Lights All boats operating after dark must display lights to be visible to other boaters.